bajracae/osu-craft-center-online-tool-info-page/index.md

 # OSU Craft Center Online Tool

 Welcome to the information page for the OSU Craft Center Online Tool project.
+The OSU Craft Center Online Tool is a website that allows OSU students to register for membership and classes at the OSU Craft Center without having to physically visit its front desk.

 ---